 HECM: A HECM (Home Equity Conversion Mortgage) is a home equity loan that allows borrowers to access a portion of their equity.
 The loan amount is based on the age of the youngest borrower or eligible non-borrowing spouse, the interest rate, as well as the lesser of the home’s value or sales price, subject to HECM lending limits.
 They are backed by HUD and the FHA.
-HECM borrowers can qualify to receive a HECM on their home’s value up to $726,525 (effective January 1st, 2019).
+HECM borrowers can qualify to receive a HECM on their home’s value up to $970,800 (updated January 1st, 2022).

 HECM for Purchase: This option is designed to help senior homeowners accomplish two goals in the same transaction; purchase a more fitting residence and obtain a reverse mortgage loan.
 With the HECM for Purchase reverse mortgage, the borrower provides a down payment using the sale of the previous home or other savings.
 Many seniors have found this option helpful when wanting to purchase a new home that is closer to family or for vacation, smaller in size, or to accommodate new physical needs related to aging.

 Home Equity: The market value of your home minus your mortgage, and any outstanding liens, such as a home equity line of credit.

 HUD: The Department of Housing and Urban Development (HUD) is the nation’s agency committed to creating opportunities for quality and affordable homes for all.
 It’s also the primary agency involved in rulemaking and oversight for HECMs.